denizhansoydas/Bilkent_2019_Spring_CS319_G1A/README.md

--Project name
+-Project Road Block
--Group number (Ex: 1A)
+-Group number : 1A
--Each group member name (Please select one.
-Ex: "Fantastic 4") -Project topic
+-Each group member name:
+Denizhan Soydaş
+Serkan Delil
+Kaan Atakan Öztürk
+Cavid Gayıblı
+Selim Can Gülsever
+Deniz Ufuk Düzgün

+-Project topic
 -Brief description of your project topic(the real one) -Brief description of what you will do, your requirements